-The district's decision on how it will resolve the complaint shall be in writing and shall be sent to the complainant and respondent.
-(5 CCR 4631)
+The district's decision on how it will resolve the complaint shall be in writing and shall be sent to the complainant.
+(5 CCR $\frac{4631}{}$)

 In consultation with district legal counsel, information about the relevant part of a decision may be communicated to a victim who is not the complainant and to other parties who may be involved in implementing the decision or are affected by the complaint, as long as the privacy of the parties is protected.
-In a complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), notice of the district's decision to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.

-If the complaint involves a limited-English-proficient student or parent/guardian and the student involved attends a school at which 15 percent or more of the students speak a single primary language other than English, then the decision shall also be translated into that language.
+If the complaint involves a Limited-English-proficient student or parent/guardian and the student involved attends a school at which 15 percent or more of the students speak a single primary language other than English, then the decision shall also be translated into that language.
 In all other instances, the district shall ensure meaningful access to all relevant information for parents/guardians with limited English proficiency.